grafana/grafana-operator/examples/dashboard/_index.md

 [Dashboards](https://grafana.com/docs/grafana/latest/dashboards/) is the core feature of Grafana and of course something that you can manage through the operator.

-To view the entire configuration that you can do within dashboards, look at our [API documentation](../api/#grafanadashboardspec).
+To view the entire configuration that you can do within Dashboards, look at our [API documentation](/docs/api/#grafanadashboardspec).

 ## Dashboard management